mika-n/NGPCarMenu/ReadMe.md

 - "AutoLogon" feature opens automatically the menu screen of your favorite plugin when RBR is launched (for example takes you to RBRTM, RBR_RX or RallySimFans menu screen).
 - "Rename profile" feature renames the driver profile while preserving profile settings (ie. you no longer have to call yourself as MULLIGATAWNY.
 Now you can rename the driver via NGPCarMenu plugin and still keep all maps and cars unlocked).
 - Inverted pedals behave correctly right away without going through the hassle of pressing all pedals at least once while waiting for a countdown.
+- RallyStatsDB feature to store a detailed history of all rallies in one place (RBR original stages, RBRTM stages, RSF stages, BTB stages).

 The plugin supports **RBRTM Czech Tournament** plugin (V0.88) integration.
 Use NGPCarMenu in-game menu or INI file to enable/disable this integration.
 **RBR_RX** plugin (RBR_RX.dll with 417792 bytes, the file doesn't have version tag) integration.
 Use NGPCarMenu in-game menu or INI file to enable/disable this integration.